Concordium/concordium-dapp-examples/compliant-reward-distribution/indexer-and-server/README.md

 Since `block_hashes` cannot be predicted much in advance, this ensures that proofs and signatures are generated on the spot and expiry after `SIGNATURE_AND_PROOF_EXPIRY_DURATION_BLOCKS` (constant in the `server.rs` file).
-The corresponding `block_height` is passed to the backend (while not part of the proof or part of the message signed), the `block_height` eases the check for expiry and the backend checks that the `block_height` corresponds to the `block_hash` included in the proof/signature.
+The corresponding `block_height` is passed to the backend (while not part of the proof or part of the message signed), the `block_height` eases the check for expiry and the backend looks up the corresponding `block_hash` included in the proof/signature.

 This verification relies on the front end (via the wallet) and back end being connected to reliable nodes that are caught up to the top of the chain.
 The front end should look up some recent `block_hash` (not the most recent) to give the backend a small window of